 Recommendation ITU-R M.2059 (Rec.
 ITU-R M.2059), Operational and Technical Characteristics and Protection Criteria of Radio Altimeters (RAs), was approved in 2015 and provides characteristics of RAs, a system that operates under the aeronautical radionavigation service, including background information of how the system is used on aircraft.
 The characteristics include three protection criteria to ensure the operations of this system that is critical for the safe operation of aircraft.
 Since the publication of Rec.
 ITU-R M.2059, some RA data has been published, and it is useful to compare characteristics within Rec.
 ITU-R M.2059 with this data.

+ANNEX 1: Description [TBD]

+ANNEX 2: Description [TBD]

+Summary: [To be developed in future meetings.]

 ANNEX 1

 ITU-R Recommendation M.2059 Operational and Technical Characteristics and Protection Criteria of RAs